LINUX AIR COMBAT

 your own version from the LINUX AIR COMBAT source code

-If your LINUX system is typical, you will need to compile LINUX AIR
+Many LINUX users will need to compile LINUX AIR

 COMBAT from the free source code (the well-organized source code makes